Who We Are

 Develop web-based programs to help channel consumers to secure dealers across the state and partner with “low touch” internet-based retailers that sell EVs

-Frank Morris, Executive Director and Co-Coordinator
+Frank Morris, Executive Director & Co-Coordinator

 Frank retired from UPS as Vice President Corporate Public Affairs managing the State, City and Municipal Government relations for UPS in the Southeast, including Georgia, and established himself as an effective lobbyist, protecting and advancing the interests of a Fortune 500 Corporation.
 Frank has extensive experience working with outside stakeholders, having served as a board member of the State Trucking Associations in several states as well as a board member of the Georgia Chamber of Commerce, the Sandy Springs Chamber of Commerce, the Georgia Charter School Association and the Georgia Transportation Alliance.